christianhg/brummefar.dk/src/pages/hashes-and-salts.md

 The "probably not" goes hand in hand with the "in theory" of the prior section.
 One of the desired properties of a hash function is that it should be **collision resistant**.
 However, most hash functions don't stand the test of time and are eventually proven not to be.

-The same pinciple applies when a system checks the authenticity of a user.
+The same principle applies when a system checks the authenticity of a user.
 When the user first registers themselves in a system, they enter their desired password in cleartext.
 The password is then hashed and persisted in a database:

 ![Creating password hash](../images/hashes-and-salts-c.svg)